 Employee engagement is difficult to measure and even harder to directly connect to bottom line results, but it’s critical to success for all organizations.
 The traditional way of assessing employee engagement, the employee survey, is dying.
-This is being replaced with direct and anonymous feedback as a way to gain insight into what’s helping and hindering your employees’ level of engagement.
-Services like Glassdoor and other new apps are springing up.
-Josh Bersin wrote a comprehensive post about feedback being the new killer app.
-Will feedback apps prove to deliver real value, or will this just be the flavor of the next few years that will also ultimately fail?
-The answer probably has less to do with the apps and feedback and more to do with how we solicit, evaluate, and act on the feedback.
+This is being replaced with direct feedback as a way to gain insight into what’s helping and hindering your employees’ level of engagement.
+Josh Bersin of Deloitte wrote a comprehensive post about feedback being the new killer app.
+The reason feedback is so powerful is that it creates a strong bias towards action.

 Feedback can be invaluable in helping build an engaged culture, but you also need to take steps to make sure you’re influencing the quality of the feedback, how it gets evaluated and making sure you close the feedback loop – both on the feedback itself, but also on the key business priorities you most hope engagement will influence.